Why Is South Korea Stock Market Rally Hitting Records?

 Published on: 2025-10-21

-The rally has transformed South Korea's equity market from a regional player to a global powerhouse, attracting attention from investors worldwide.
+The rally has transformed Korea's equity market from a regional player into a global powerhouse, attracting investors worldwide.

 Semiconductor manufacturers have emerged as the primary drivers behind the Kospi's historic ascent, with SK Hynix delivering extraordinary returns that have reshaped portfolio performance across the board.
 [1]